Making UPS Accessible to All

 What will UPS request from individuals to evaluate a sincerely held religious belief and need for accommodation?

 All individuals requesting a religious accommodation will be asked to provide certain information on the Request Form to help UPS evaluate the request, including but not limited to, their current job (or the job to which they are applying), work location, the work rule or job requirement for which they are seeking an accommodation, their religion, the religious belief or practice that conflicts with the work rule or job requirement, what accommodation is being requested, and the e-mail address at which they can be reached.
-In responding to questions on the request form, individuals are encouraged to be as specific and complete as possible, especially when identifying the religion and the belief or practice that they believe conflicts with a UPS work rule or requirement.
+In responding to questions on the request form, individuals are encouraged to be as specific and complete as possible, especially when identifying the religion and the belief or practice that they believe conflicts with one of our work rules or requirements.

 Will individuals who request religious accommodations to the UPS Uniform and Personal Appearance Guidelines have to cut or shave their hair or beards while waiting for determination of their request?